 Properly drafted settlement agreements are legally binding, which is why the law says they are only valid if you have taken independent legal advice on the terms and effects of the settlement agreement before signing.
 In most cases, your employer will contribute towards your legal costs of receiving this advice.

-If your employer has asked you to sign a settlement agreement, talk to one of our experienced employment solicitors today.
+If your employer has asked you to sign a settlement agreement, talk to one of our experienced settlement agreement solicitors today.
 They will be able to advise you on your rights and help establish whether or not the proposed settlement agreement is in your best interests.
-Call us on or and we'll call you.
+Call us on or .

 What are the advantages of a settlement agreement?

 In the majority of cases, a settlement agreement will hold advantages for you and your employer.
 After all, not many people really want to deal with the uncertainty, acrimony and publicity that employment tribunal cases sometimes involve.
-Settlement agreements - as long as they're drafted properly – constitute a swift and certain route to bring your dispute to a close.
+Settlement agreements - as long as they're drafted properly – constitute a swift and certain route to bring your dispute to a close, without having to work a notice period.
 The employer receives the certainty that you can no longer take them to an employment tribunal and you'll receive a financial package without the costs or risks of litigation.

-Just as importantly, your settlement agreement can be drafted to offer things that a tribunal is unable to order, such as agreed employment reference, an announcement to your colleagues or clients or outplacement support.
-If your employer has suggested a settlement agreement in order to end a dispute and/or your employment, speak to an experienced employment law solicitor, call us on or and we'll call you.
+Just as importantly, your settlement agreement can be drafted to offer things that a tribunal is unable to order, such as agreed employment reference providing reassurance that the terms under which your employment ended will not affect future job applications, an announcement to your colleagues or clients or outplacement support.
+If your employer has suggested a settlement agreement in order to end a dispute and/or your employment, speak to an experienced , call us on or .